Do you know the sub arc welding process (SAW) and what it’s used for?

 Submerged arc welding applications.

-It’s an idea process for heavy plate welding.
+- It’s an ideal process for heavy plate welding.
 As well as surfacing applications like weld overlay and hard facing of structural/vulnerable metals.

 What is a sub arc welder?